 well carved, the scene portraying a bearded hunter wearing a short kilt with sword at his waist, bow and arrow raised as he stalks a grazing animal with a small lizard on its back, a bird behind with streamer in its beak, with standard and a large star in the field, set in a pendant of 18K gold.

-Cylinder seals are engraved, cylindrically shaped objects designed to be rolled into clay to leave impressions.
+Background: Cylinder seals are engraved, cylindrical objects designed to be rolled into clay to leave impressions.
 The engraved images are carved in reverse, so that when rolled out onto clay they face the correct direction.

 Condition: The seal is intact and in excellent condition overall, with no visible chips, cracks or breaks.
 The roll impression reveals a full intaglio scene.
 Placed in a high-karat gold setting of classical style in the early 1970's.
 A unique and sensational piece.